Fletching

 Feather fletching – these are shield cut with barred red hen feathers and a solid white cock.

 Fletching is the fin-shaped aerodynamic stabilization device attached on arrows, crossbow bolts, darts, and javelins, typically made from light semi-flexible materials such as feathers or bark.
 Each piece of such a device is a fletch, also known as a flight or feather.
 A fletcher is a person who attaches fletchings to the shaft of arrows.
 Fletchers were traditionally associated with the Worshipful Company of Fletchers, a guild in the City of London.

-The word is related to the French word flèche, meaning 'arrow', via the ultimate root of Old Frankish fliukka.
+The word comes from the French word flèche, meaning 'arrow', which has its roots in the Old Frankish fliukka.